MichiganNLP/vlog_action_recognition/README.md

 <img src="images/task_description.jpg" width="90%">

-<p align="center"> Given a video and its transcript, which human actions are visible in the video? </p>
+<p align="left"> Given a video and its transcript, which human actions are visible in the video? </p>

 ## Example Instance